phrase/slimkeyfy/README.md

 Slimkeyfy
 =
 Extract plain Strings from .slim views and Rails controllers to replace them with I18n's t() method.
 Keys with it's translations will be streamed to a YAML file.
+Non english keys get translated with yandex translator gem ( you need to get your api first ).
+Russian keys get transliterated in case API KEY is missed.

 Read more in this blog post: [PhraseApp Blog: Make your Rails App localizable with Slimkeyfy](https://phraseapp.com/blog/posts/slim-localize-your-slim-templates-in-a-second-with-slimkeyfy/)